 I removed my virtual earplugs and attempted to recall the conversation I wasn’t listening to.

 I had heard the words “printer” and “cable” and assumed that the question is about printing from an iPad.

 “What type of cable?”
-I still had to know a bit more than those two words before jumping into the conclusion.
+I still had to know a bit more than those two words before jumping to a conclusion.

 “Okayyy,” I said, waiting for more information.
 She looked at me as if I was a zoo animal wetting itself.

-” yes,” she said, her expressionless death stare was following my entire body.
+” yes,” she said, her expressionless death stare at my entire body.

-I couldn’t understand why she was barking at me for the last 5 minutes if “the guy at pc world” told her that it’s possible.
+I couldn’t understand why she was barking at me for the last 5 minutes if “the guy at PC World” told her that it was possible.
 Perhaps the guy just said yes to avoid her.